ampproject/amphtml/spec/amp-framework-hosting.md

 #### Versionless URLs

-The AMP Project has a [weekly release channel](https://amp.dev/documentation/guides-and-tutorials/learn/spec/release-schedule/#weekly), sometime referred to as the "evergreen" release channel, where AMP pages can take advantage of rolling releases without updating the URLs to the AMP framework.
-In other words, the URLs are "versionless".
+The AMP Project has a [weekly release channel](https://amp.dev/documentation/guides-and-tutorials/learn/spec/release-schedule/#weekly), sometime referred to as the "evergreen" release channel.
+AMP pages utilize this channel by including versionless URLs to AMP scripts and styles.
 This is relatively easy to accomplish when hosting the AMP framework yourself.
 The key is to ensure that the AMP framework hosted from versionless URLs is _also_ available from RTV-specific URLs.
 For example, if production AMP framework version 200229061636 is available from `https://example.com/amp`, then it must also be available from `https://example.com/amp/rtv/01200229061636`.
 This suggests an update strategy: first make a new AMP framework version available from RTV-specific URLs and _then_ update the AMP framework available from versionless URLs.

 #### rtv/metadata

-The `amp-runtime-version` and `amp-optimizer` tools in [amp-toolbox](https://github.com/ampproject/amp-toolbox) reference a special JSON endpoint `<host>/rtv/metadata` to...
+The [@ampproject/toolbox-runtime-version](https://github.com/ampproject/amp-toolbox/tree/master/packages/runtime-version) and [@ampproject/toolbox-optimizer](https://github.com/ampproject/amp-toolbox/tree/master/packages/optimizer) tools in [AMP Toolbox](https://github.com/ampproject/amp-toolbox) reference a special JSON endpoint `<host>/rtv/metadata` to...

 - determine the latest AMP framework version available from `<host>`.
 - fetch boilerplate CSS for optimized AMP pages from `<host>`.

-If you have no intention of using any amp-toolbox tools, then this endpoint is optional and you can skip to the next section.
+If you have no intention of using these tools, then this endpoint is optional and you can skip to the next section.
+Otherwise, details on the information returned from this endpoint is below.
+Only a couple of the JSON properties are required, most are optional.

 Consider the following sample from [cdn.ampproject.org/rtv/metadata](https://cdn.ampproject.org/rtv/metadata):